 - any other new symptoms or anything else that concerns you.

 You should stop etanercept and see your doctor immediately if:

 - any of the symptoms listed above are severe

 - you have not had chickenpox and you come into contact with someone who has chickenpox or shingles

-Very rarely, people taking etanercept may develop a condition called drug-induced lupus, which is usually mild.
-The symptoms are a rash, fever and increased joint pain.
-Your doctor will check for this with a blood test.
-If you develop drug-induced lupus, the etanercept will be stopped and the condition usually then disappears.
+Very rarely, people taking etanercept may develop a condition called drug induced lupus.
+This is usually mild and can be diagnosed by a blood test.
+Symptoms include a rash, fever and increased joint pain.
+If you develop drug-induced lupus, the etanercept will be stopped and the condition then usually disappears.

-Etanercept may be prescribed alongside other medications.
-You should discuss any new medications with your doctor before starting them, and you should always tell any other doctor treating you that you are on etanercept.
+Etanercept may be prescribed along with other medicines.
+Do discuss any new medications with your doctor before starting them, and always tell any doctor treating you that you are on etanercept.